 In a skillet, combine ground beef, diced onion, salt & pepper, and cook until onions are soft.
 Add minced garlic.
 Mix well.

-Add beans, brown sugar, BBQ sauce, and heat until bubbly.
+Add beans, diced tomatoes, brown sugar, BBQ sauce, and heat until bubbly.

 Put mixture into a shallow casserole.
 Separate biscuits and cut into halves.
 Put biscuits on top of the beef mixture and sprinkle with cheese.

 Bake for 30 minutes or until biscuits are golden brown.

 - 1 Medium Yellow Onion, Chopped